csaez/mkproject/README.md

 Ussage
 ------

-Type `mkproject C:\DEV\PROJECT_NAME` on a shell.
-It should create the following directory structure on the destination folder.
+Type `mkproject PROJECT_NAME` on a shell.
+It should create the following project structure.

     CHANGES.txt
     LICENSE.txt